-In respect to the Authorization process, the new Law stipulates that the Investors willing to invest in a PP with a capacity bigger than 20 MW shall obtain the Government decision/approval on that.
-Therefore, for 2019, the MoEI plans the revision of the regulation on construction and reconstruction of power plants, by introducing a set of more comprehensive and transparent criteria's for the investors interested in the construction and reconstruction of power plants.
+In respect to the Authorization process, the Law 107/2016 stipulates that the Investors willing to invest in a PP with a capacity bigger than 20 MW shall obtain the Government decision/ approval on that.
+Therefore, the Ministry of energy (the activity was postpone until 2023) to revise of the regulation on construction and reconstruction of power plants, by introducing a set of more comprehensive and transparent criteria's for the investors interested in the construction and reconstruction of power plants.

 Referring to the Construction side, some of the existing legal and, especially, administrative bottlenecks are to be overcome by the new sub-laws or those to be revised.
-Also, a new Urban Planning and Construction Code is to be adopted in order to simplify the construction procedures27.
+Also, a new Urban Planning and Construction Code is to be adopted in order to simplify the construction procedures26.